jshub/.github/profile/README.md

 Unlike HTML and CSS, which handle structure and style, JavaScript brings pages to life by updating content, responding to user actions, and shaping the interactive feel of the modern web.

-What started as a rushed prototype has grown into a language used almost everywhere, supported by a huge community of developers and a rich ecosystem of libraries, frameworks, and tools.
+What started as a small prototype built by a single developer has grown into a language used almost everywhere, supported by a huge community of developers and a rich ecosystem of libraries, frameworks, and tools.
 That reach and versatility have made JavaScript the backbone of the web, and the starting point for countless developers around the world.